-The Board currently consists of eight directors.
+The Board currently consists of six directors.
 In accordance with our Amended and Restated Certificate of Incorporation, the Board is divided into three classes of directors serving staggered three-year terms.
 At each annual meeting of stockholders, the directors will be elected to succeed the class of directors whose terms have expired.
 The current directors are divided among the three classes as follows:

-- · Class I directors consist of Messrs.
-Behbahani and Yared, whose terms expire at the 2025 Annual Meeting; - · Class II directors consist of Messrs.
-Hykes, Nehra and Slattery, whose terms expire at the Annual Meeting; however, Mr. Nehra is not standing for re-election at the Annual Meeting; and - · Class III directors consist of Messrs.
+- Class I director is Mr. Behbahani, whose term expires at the 2025 Annual Meeting; - Class II directors consist of Messrs.
+Hykes and Slattery, whose terms expire at the 2026 Annual Meeting; and - Class III directors consist of Messrs.
 Jain and Nielsen, and Ms. Shadan, whose terms expire at the 2024 Annual Meeting.